The International Capital Markets Review: Luxembourg

 Immobilisation of bearer shares and units

-In August 2019, Luxembourg implemented the second shareholders' rights directive, SRD II,11 and introduced new obligations for companies whose shares are admitted to trading on a regulated market established or operating in an EU Member State, and for intermediaries, institutional investors, asset managers and proxy advisers that are interacting with them.
-Accordingly, the Act of 24 May 2011 on the Exercise of Certain Shareholder Rights at General Meetings of Listed Companies (the Shareholder Rights Act) has been amended, in particular to require that listed companies establish a remuneration policy for directors, submit it to the non-binding advisory vote of shareholders and publish it on their website.
-To help shareholders monitor the application of the remuneration policy, listed companies must also produce an annual remuneration report (to be published on their website) describing how the remuneration policy has been implemented and giving an overview of the remuneration granted to each individual executive.
+In August 2019, Luxembourg implemented the second shareholders' rights directive (SRD II)9 and introduced new obligations for companies whose shares are admitted to trading on a regulated market established or operating in an EU Member State, and for intermediaries, institutional investors, asset managers and proxy advisors that are interacting with them.
+Accordingly, the Luxembourg Act of 24 May 2011 relating to the exercise of certain shareholder rights at general meetings of listed companies (the Shareholder Rights Act) has been amended in particular to require that the listed companies establish a remuneration policy for directors, submit it to the non-binding advisory vote of the shareholders and publish it on their website.
+To help shareholders monitor the application of the remuneration policy, listed companies must also produce an annual remuneration report (to be published on their website), describing how the remuneration policy has been implemented and giving an overview of the remuneration granted to each individual executive.

-The listed companies must further submit material12 transactions with related parties for approval to the management body of a company and publicly disclose such transactions no later than at the time of the conclusion of a transaction.
+The listed companies must further submit 'material'10 transactions with related parties for approval to the management body of the company and publicly disclose such transactions no later than at the time of the conclusion of the transaction.

-For the first time, proxy advisers are required to make available on their website their code of conduct (or explain why they do not have one) and, if applicable, report on its implementation each year.
-Additionally, they must disclose at least once a year certain information in connection with the preparation of their research, advice and recommendations regarding votes.
+For the first time, proxy advisors are required to make available on their website their code of conduct (or explain why they do not have one) and, if applicable, report on its implementation each year.
+Additionally, they must disclose at least once a year certain information in connection with the preparation of their research, advice and recommendation of votes.

-The Companies Act has been modernised: a number of existing practices have been embedded into law and a series of new mechanisms and instruments have been introduced.
+The Companies Act has been modernised: a number of existing practices have been incorporated into law and a series of new mechanisms and instruments have been introduced.
 From a capital markets perspective, the attractiveness of private limited liability companies as issuance vehicles has been increased by allowing them to carry out public offers of debt securities.
-Other requirements that gave rise to concern, such as the requirement for audit reports in the context of convertible debt securities issuances, have been removed.
-The Companies Act now also allows the issuance of shares with different nominal values, and provisions on tracker shares have been embedded into the Luxembourg Civil Code.
+Other requirements that have raised concern, including the requirement for audit reports in the context of convertible debt securities issuances, have been removed.
+The Companies Act now also allows the issuance of shares with different nominal values and provisions on tracker shares have been embedded into the Luxembourg Civil Code.

 Market Abuse Regulation

-Since 3 July 2016, the Market Abuse Regulation has replaced the market abuse act of 2006.
+Since 3 July 2016, the Market Abuse Regulation (Regulation (EU) No. 596/2014) (the Market Abuse Regulation) has replaced the initial market abuse act from 2006.
 Simultaneously, various implementing and regulatory technical standards adopted by the European Commission have come into effect.
-The Market Abuse Regulation is complemented by CSMAD.13 The CSMAD, together with certain provisions of the Market Abuse Regulation, have been implemented into Luxembourg law by the Market Abuse Act.
-The most important change is the application of the market abuse rules to a wider scope of trading venues: those rules now also apply to MTFs and organised trading facilities as further defined in MiFID II.
+The Market Abuse Regulation is complemented by Directive 2014/57/EU on criminal sanctions for market abuse (CSMAD).
+The CSMAD, together with certain provisions of the Market Abuse Regulation, have been implemented into Luxembourg law by the Luxembourg Act of 23 December 2016 on market abuse.
+The most important change is the application of the market abuse rules to a wider scope of trading venues: those rules now also apply to multi-lateral trading facilities (MTF) and organised trading facilities (OTF), as further defined in MiFID II.

 The Market Abuse Regulation prohibits any person who possesses inside information from using that information by acquiring or disposing of, or trying to acquire or dispose of, for his or her own account or for the account of a third party, either directly or indirectly, financial instruments to which that information relates.
-This also includes the cancellation or changing of an order placed before the person in question had the relevant information.
+This also includes the cancellation or change of an order placed, before the person in question had the relevant information.
 The Market Abuse Regulation further requires issuers to make public inside information that directly concerns them.
-Inside information means information of a precise nature that has not been made public relating, directly or indirectly, to one or more issuers or to one or more financial instruments, and that, if it were made public, would be likely to have a significant effect on the prices of those financial instruments or on the price of related derivate financial instruments.
+Inside information means information of a precise nature, which has not been made public, relating, directly or indirectly, to one or more issuers or to one or more financial instruments and, which, if it were made public, would be likely to have a significant effect on the prices of those financial instruments or on the price of related derivate financial instruments.